 Burial in Romania

 Should you decide to have the burial take place in Romania, the consular officer and local officials will take every possible care to follow your wishes as to ceremony and site of burial.
+Contact information for local funeral homes is available on our Disposition of Remains page.

 Return of Remains to the United States